woblerr/pgbackrest_exporter/README.md

 Flags:
   -h, --[no-]help                Show context-sensitive help (also try --help-long and --help-man).
-      --web.endpoint="/metrics"  Endpoint used for metrics.
+      --web.telemetry-path="/metrics"
+                                 Path under which to expose metrics.
       --web.listen-address=:9854 ...
                                  Addresses on which to expose metrics and web interface.
 Repeatable for multiple addresses.
+Examples: `:9100` or `[::1]:9100` for http, `vsock://:9100` for vsock
       --web.config.file=""       Path to configuration file that can enable TLS or authentication.
 See: https://github.com/prometheus/exporter-toolkit/blob/master/docs/web-configuration.md
       --collect.interval=600     Collecting metrics interval in seconds.